based2/KB/network/ip_filter.md

 block from any to 185.97.119.51
 # https://red.flag.domains/posts/2024-02-26/ registrar: SAS Ligne Web Services - LWS 2024-01-20/ 11
 block from any to 185.98.131.0/24
-# https://red.flag.domains/posts/2024-04-19/ impayeeamendegouv[.fr] (registrar: SAS Ligne Web Services - LWS
+# https://red.flag.domains/posts/ 2024-06-25 lacoste-off[.fr] (registrar: SAS Ligne Web Services - LWS) 2024-04-19/ impayeeamendegouv[.fr] (registrar: SAS Ligne Web Services - LWS
 block from any to 185.98.131.45
 # https://red.flag.domains/posts/2024-02-26/ registrar: SAS Ligne Web Services - LWS
 block from any to 185.98.131.147